Envirometrix/PredictiveSoilMapping/01-Introduction.md

 of areas of interest with large gaps of unmapped areas between mapped areas.

+\BeginKnitrBlock{rmdnote}<div class="rmdnote">Conventional soil polygon maps (manually-drawn
+delineations) are often one of the best sources of information on local variation in soil polypedons.
+On the other hand, conventional soil polygon maps often suffer from incompleteness, inconsistency and low accuracy of thematic content, as well as from suspect positional accuracy.</div>\EndKnitrBlock{rmdnote}

 Only a very few countries or regions (e.g. USA, UK, Japan, western European countries, Jamaica, Gambia etc) have achieved anywhere near complete national coverage at scales more detailed than 1:50,000